mgracer7795/dsc-capstone-project-v2-3/README.md

        * As a reminder, the Markdown notation for a link is `[link text](/path/to/file)`
     * Reproduction instructions (or a link to them)

-Of the items listed above, items 2 and 7 are particularly relevant for grading, as described below.
+The best practice would be to include all of the items listed above in your README.
+Items 2 and 7 are particularly relevant for grading, as described below.

 ## Grading